rootz491/gatsby-learning/rootz blog 2/README.md

 Here i used `gatsby-node` to create pages over dynamic content.

-There was problem while fetching data from GraphQL.

-So i hardcoded the data and using that as dynamic content.
+*   created some JSON data and parsed using `gatsby-transform-json`